-1.1.1 This standard states FM Approvals' criteria for electric motor and diesel engine driven fire pump controllers that start, control, monitor, and stop pump drivers for fire protection systems.
-These controllers must have an extended service life, throughout which they must be capable of operating reliably during emergency fire incidents, despite being idle for extended periods.

-- 1.1.2 FM Approvals' criteria include, but are not limited to, structural features, performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a follow-up program. - 1.1.3 Approval standards are intended to verify that the product described will meet stated conditions of performance, safety and quality useful to the ends of property conservation.
+- 1.1.1 This standard states testing and certification requirements for electric motor and diesel engine driven fire pump controllers that start, control, monitor, and stop pump drivers for fire protection systems.
+These controllers must have an extended service life, throughout which they must be capable of operating reliably during emergency fire incidents, despite being idle for extended periods. - 1.1.2 Testing and certification criteria may include structural features, performance requirements, marking requirements, examination of manufacturing facility(ies), audit of quality assurance procedures, and a surveillance program.